c4dm/dcase-few-shot-bioacoustic/past editions/README.md

 For each system, meta information should be provided in a separate file, containing the task-specific information.
 This meta information enables fast processing of the submissions and analysis of submitted systems.
 Participants are advised to fill the meta information carefully while making sure all information is correctly provided.

 We allow up to 4 system output submissions per participant/team.
 For each system, metadata should be provided in a separate file, containing the task specific information.
 All files should be packaged into a zip file for submission.
 Please make a clear connection between the system name in the submitted metadata (the `*.yaml` file), submitted system output (the `*.csv` file), and the technical report.
 The detailed information regarding the challenge information can be found in the Submission page.
-Finally, for supporting reproducible research, we kindly ask from each participant/team to consider making available the code of their method (e.g. in GitHub) and pre-trained models.
+Finally, for supporting reproducible research, we kindly ask from each participant/team to consider making available the code of their method (e.g. in GitHub) and pre-trained models, after the challenge is over.

 **Please note:** automated procedures will be used for the evaluation of the submitted results.
 Therefore, the column names should be exactly as indicated in the example `*.csv` in the submission zip below and events in each file should be in order of start time.

-<a href="https://github.com/c4dm/dcase-few-shot-bioacoustic/blob/main/dcase_2022_fewshot_submission_package.zip">Submission zip example</a>
+<a href="https://github.com/c4dm/dcase-few-shot-bioacoustic/blob/main/dcase_2021_fewshot_submission_package.zip">Submission zip example</a>

 # Evaluation Metric